Writing Better Narration Scripts | Amazing Voice (CA)

 Conversational

-• checkmark Add a fun greeting like “hey, there” or “welcome back.”
+• checkmark Add a casual greeting like “hey there” or “welcome back.”

-• checkmark It is okay to use jokes or jargon that is common in the conversation in your region.
+• checkmark It is okay to include jokes or jargon that is common in your region’s everyday conversation.

 Sensitive

-A sensitive voice-over is recommended when you are in a situation where the listener or viewer may be experiencing a lot of emotions.
-Sensitive scripts are spoken in an even, sympathetic tone.
+A sensitive narrator voice is recommended when the listener or viewer may be experiencing a lot of emotions.
+Sensitive scripts are spoken in an even, compassionate tone.

-• checkmark Use the pronoun “we” when discussing yourself or the company.
+• checkmark Use “we” when referring to yourself or your company.

-• checkmark Don’t make any jokes or use jargon.
+• checkmark Do not make any jokes or use jargon.

 Audio Wave